 Essentials of Farm Business Management

 FBMT 1211 Introduction to Farm Business Management - This course introduces basic farm business management concepts.
-Students will study the farm management planning cycle and develop an understanding of its relationship to: family and farm business goal setting, cash and enterprise accounting principles, and tax planning.
+Students will study the farm management planning cycle and develop an understanding of its relationship tofamily and farm business goal setting, cash and enterprise accounting principles, and tax planning.

-FBMT 2220 Special Topics in Crops - Analysis of special topics in crop production for students actively engaged in the operation and management of a farm business.
+FBMT 2220 Special Topics-- Crops - Analysis of special topics in crop production for students actively engaged in the operation and management of a farm business.

 FBMT 1112 Foundations for Farm Business Management - This course is an overview of the Farm Business Management Program.
 The student will be introduced to goal setting, self and business assessment, record keeping, and business projections to provide the foundation for personal and business management progress.
 Current issues affecting business management are an integral part of the course.

-FBMT 2230 Special Topics in Livestock - Analysis of special topics in crop production for students actively engaged in the operation and management of a farm business.
+FBMT 2230 Special Topics--Livestock - Analysis of special topics in crop production for students actively engaged in the operation and management of a farm business.

 FBMT 1121 Preparation for Farm Business Analysis - This course will take the student through a step by step procedure to close out a complete year of farm business records.
 This course will emphasize tax planning, completing inputs to livestock and crop enterprises, and emphasizing cash and liabilities accuracy.
 A completed business and enterprise analysis will be the course focus.

-FBMT 2200 Currant Issues in Farm Business Management - This course is designed to assist students to further develop their skills in business management.
-It provides an opportunity for students to investigate and apply tools that may be effective in improving risk management plans, strategic plans, and business plans in their farm business operations.
-Emphasis is placed on the research of business management alternatives to meet their business and personal needs.
+FBMT 2200 Special Topics--General Farm Management -

+This course focuses on the analysis of special topics in general farm management for students actively engaged in the operation and management of a farm business.

 FBMT 1122 Implementing the System Management Plan - This course continues to build on the foundation of farm business management.
 The student will complete a farm business financial and enterprise analysis.
 Sound financial record keeping is an integral component.

-FBMT 2231 Special Topics in Livestock - Analysis of special topics in livestock production for students actively engaged in the operation and management of a farm business.
+FBMT 2231 Special Topics--Livestock - Analysis of special topics in livestock production for students actively engaged in the operation and management of a farm business.

 FBMT 1131 Managing and Modifying Farm System Data - This course will help the student refine their farm business data system and assist them in applying year end procedures for farm business analysis.
 Students improve accuracy in the following: farm enterprise analysis, tax planning and filing, and cash and liabilities checks.

-FBMT 2221 Special Topics in Crops - Analysis of special topics in crop production for students actively engaged in the operation and management of a farm business.
+FBMT 2221 Special Topics--Crops - Analysis of special topics in crop production for students actively engaged in the operation and management of a farm business.

-FBMT1132 Interpreting and Using Farm System Data - This course provides an opportunity for the student to view the farm business and its various components through a number of vehicles such as balance sheets, farm personal and managerial inventories, enterprise reports and historical data.
+FBMT1132 Interpreting and Using Farm System Data - This course provides an opportunity for the student to view the farm business and its various components through the application of balance sheets, farm personal and managerial inventories, enterprise reports and historical data.

-FBMT 2232 Special Topics in Crops - Analysis of special topics in crop production for students actively engaged in the operation and management of a farm business.
+FBMT 2232 Special Topics--Crops - Analysis of special topics in crop production for students actively engaged in the operation and management of a farm business.

 Additional Courses